loremipsumdonec/optimizely-cms-models/posts/lets_play_around_with_headless/lets_play_around_with_headless_part_2.md

 }
 ```

-It is mainly the property `entrypoints` that we are interested in as it contains the files needed for the client (browser) to run the React application.
+It is mainly the property `entrypoints` that we are interested in as it contains the files needed run the React application.
 But if we try to load these into the JavaScript engine, we will have get an exception `ReferenceError: document is not defined`.
 The keyword is _document_.

 ```csharp
 [Fact]